hmharsh/Ansible-Rampup/README.md

   copy this file on appropriate path of remote vm and start the service, edit "etc/hosts" of host to access remote server with custom name, check the status code of the newly hosted webpage using URI module get request.
-3. copy a file from single host present in inventory group called "webserver" to remaining hosts mentioned in inventory in (under all other groups)
+3. Copy a file from single host present in inventory group called "webserver" to remaining hosts mentioned in inventory in (under all other groups)
 ```